 Which Jobs in Los Angeles Can You Get After Earning Your Degree?

-Online schools in Los Angeles offer the degree programs needed to enter some of the fastest-growing occupations in the state.
-Many of these jobs are in the health care and computer/tech industries.
-The BLS reports impressive nationally projected employment growth and median annual income figures for many occupations requiring post-secondary training, including these hot jobs.
+Many positions you can earn in Los Angeles after earning your degree are in the health care and computer/tech industries.
+The BLS reports impressive nationally projected employment growth and median annual income figures for many occupations requiring post-secondary training, including:

 - Physician Assistant: 30 percent growth, $98,180